 About Ann Francke

-Ann Francke is CEO of the Chartered Management Institute (CMI) and Author of Financial Times Guide to Management: How to Make a Difference and Get Results amongst other titles.
+Ann Francke, CEO of Chartered Management Institute (CMI), Winner of the Louis Armstrong Award for outstanding leadership of a UK professional body 2016 and Author of: Financial Times Guide to Management: How to Make a Difference and Get Results. amongst other titles.

 Ann is a transformational leader with vision, pace and proven ability to deliver profitable growth and build organisational capability.
 At CMI, she uses her experience in leading organisations to promote best practices in management and leadership and improve management standards across the UK and beyond.
 Ann has been named in the top 100 women to watch in a recent Female FTSE report from Cranfield and is an expert on current challenges facing women in the workplace.
-She is also Strategic Advisor at Tongal and Grant Thornton International.
 She is also a member of the CRUK Women of Influence Board; member of WACL and MGGB and an Advisory Board member of Lancaster Management, Nottingham Trent and the Open University Business Schools.
 Prior to CMI Ann was Global General Manager at the British Standards Institution, held executive board positions at Boots and Yell and was European Vice President at Mars.
 Ann began her career at P&G and managed a variety of international brands including Pampers, Always and Olay before rising to global general manager.